European values: Overview

 including "respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights including the rights of persons belonging to minorities", invoking "a society in which pluralism, non-discrimination, tolerance, justice, solidarity and equality between women and men prevail".

-The 2012 Eurobarometer survey reported that 49% of those surveyed described the EU member states as "close" in terms of "shared values" (down from 54% in 2008), 42% described them as "different" (up from 34% in 2008).
+The term of European values is not limited to political values like the ones defined by the EU but it can also be defined in terms of a shared European cultural heritage.
+Typical reference points might be classical antiquity, Christianity, the Renaissance or the Enlightenment, all of which might be referenced as the source of values.

 Habermas and Derrida (2005)

 The philosophers Jürgen Habermas and Jacques Derrida wrote an article for the newspaper Frankfurter Allgemeine Zeitung in which they claimed the birth of a 'European public sphere'.

 They argued that new values and habits had given contemporary Europe 'its own face', and saw an opportunity for the construction of a 'core Europe' (excluding Britain and Eastern Europe) that might be a counterweight to the United States.

 Attempting to explain what Europe represented, the two philosophers listed six facets of what they described as a common European 'political mentality':